jitinkrishnan/Diversity-Based-Generalization/README.md

 https://arxiv.org/pdf/2002.10937.pdf

 ### Why use this method?
 (See paper for detailed performance comparison)
-- Unlike most state-of-the-art methods, no unlabeled target is needed to train the model (which means no gradient reversal or manual pivot extractions).
+- Unlike most state-of-the-art methods, no unlabeled target data is needed to train the model (which means no gradient reversal or manual pivot extractions).
 Out-of-the-box adaptable to any domain.
 - Computationally much cheaper than the state-of-the-art methods which uses unlabeled target data, with no trade-off in performance.

 ### Requirements